itsdarklikehell/showet/README.md

 (for now only retroarch is supported, have not yet implemented any other emulator support.)

+- [ ] Clean up this README.md file and make a proper documentation/wiki...
 - [x] Archimedes/Acorn Stuff...
       Acorn is Supported by:
       retroarch core(s): `mame_libretro.so` or `mess2015_libretro`